janerikhy/Wave-Model/docs/index.rst

    :target: https://www.gnu.org/licenses/gpl-3.0

-The ``MCSimPython`` package is developed as a part of the master thesis of M. Kongshaug, H. Mo, and J. Hygen, at the Institute of Marine Technology (NTNU, Trondheim).
+The ``MCSimPython`` package is developed as a part of the master thesis of M. Kongshaug, H. Mo, and J. Hygen, at the `Department of Marine Technology (NTNU, Trondheim) <https://www.ntnu.edu/imt>`_.
 The package is used for simulation of DP stationkeeping models and manuevering models.

 .. toctree::